Jack Ramsay: Philadelphia 76ers (1968–1972)

-Buffalo Braves
+Buffalo Braves (1972–1976)

 Ramsay signed a three‐year contract to succeed John McCarthy as the third-ever head coach of the Buffalo Braves on April 6, 1972.
 He inherited a team that finished each of the first two years of its existence in last place in the Atlantic Division.
 After compiling a losing 21–61 record in that first season in Buffalo, Ramsay had the team double their win total the next season by finishing first among the league's 17 teams in offense (111.6) even though they were last in defense (111.8).
 That second season in Buffalo had Ramsay leading the Braves to the playoffs, where they pushed the eventual champion Celtics to six games in the conference semifinals.
 His Buffalo tenure was almost a mirror image of his time with the Sixers—four seasons, three playoff berths; however, he did not leave Buffalo in the sort of wreckage that had occurred in Philadelphia.
 Instead, owner Paul Snyder was in the process of selling the team to out-of-town interests (the economy of Western New York was unable to support both the Braves and hockey's Sabres as evidenced by the Braves' attendance figures at the time but Snyder lost interest) and Ramsay requested not to be a part of the upheaval.
 His contract was not renewed on May 3, 1976, the day after the Braves were eliminated by the Celtics from the playoffs.
 In his four seasons with the Braves, Ramsay compiled a record of 158–170.

-Portland Trail Blazers
+Portland Trail Blazers (1976–1986)

 In 1976, Ramsay became the head coach of the Portland Trail Blazers.
 When Ramsay arrived, the Blazers had not made the playoffs or compiled a winning season record in their six-year history.
 However, a young Blazers team, led by Bill Walton, was starting to jell.
 Ramsay also benefited from the 1976 ABA dispersal draft, in which the Blazers obtained power forward Maurice Lucas.